manasxzz/IITG/presentation/presentation.markdown

 **Benefits**:

-- **Easy**: No coding required—just upload and get results.
+- **Accessibility**: User-friendly interface eliminates coding barriers.
-- **Fast**: Automates complex math, saving hours.
+- **Efficiency**: Automates complex calculations, reducing analysis time.
-- **Clear**: Graphs and tables make results easy to use in research.
+- **Clarity**: Provides clear visualizations and tabular outputs for scientific reporting.
-- **Impact**: Helps study protein dynamics for biology and medicine.
+- **Impact**: Enhances understanding of protein dynamics, supporting advancements in biology and drug development.

-**Python’s Role**: Turns complex math into a simple app, like a lab assistant.
+**Python’s Contribution**: Python’s robust libraries and clear syntax enable the development of a powerful, automated tool for NMR data analysis.

 **Conclusion**:

-- Built during my IIT Guwahati internship, this tool shows Python’s power in science.
-- Thanks to my mentors, team, and you for listening!
-- Questions?
-Want to see the demo again?
+Developed during my internship at IIT Guwahati, this CPMG Fitting Tool demonstrates the synergy of Python programming and NMR spectroscopy.
+I express gratitude to my mentor Dr. Himanshu Singh and all the lab colleagues for their support.

 ---